POC vs Prototype vs MVP: A Comparison Guide

 Proof of Concept vs Prototype

-What is the difference between POC and a prototype?
+What is the difference between POC and prototype creation?
 During the proof of concept step, you refine the business idea.
 I.e., you determine whether the project is worth the investment, if it can be created from the technical side, and what it should be made up of.

 A prototype is more of a "mold" that shows the shape of the solution.
 It allows you to polish the product, making it user-friendly and convenient.
-This step highlights UI, while POC emphasizes the technical side.
+This step highlights UI, while POC emphasizes the technical side, market relevance, and if such a product is necessary overall.

 Proof of Concept vs MVP